ronin-rb/ronin-rb.github.io/blog/_posts/2012-10-08-ronin-scanners-1-0-0-pre1-released.md

 your help is needed!
 Here's how you can help out:

 1. Install it (`$ gem install ronin-scanners --pre`)
-2. Test the commands.
+2. Test the commands
-3. Proof-read the [documentation]
+3. Review the [documentation]
 4. Attempt to write a [script](https://gist.github.com/3803087)
-   which uses one of the Scanners.
+   which uses one of the Scanners
-5. Submit bugs or suggestions on [GitHub][issues].
+5. Submit bugs or suggestions on [GitHub][issues]

 Let's make [ronin-scanners] 1.0.0 a solid release!